iammohith/Waterproofing-Activity-Management-System-Demo/README.md

 xdg-open index.html    # Linux
 ```

-> Works on any device — desktop, tablet, or mobile.
+> Works on any device like desktop, tablet, or mobile.
 No internet required after download.

 ---